theohbrothers/Generate-DockerImageVariants/README.md

 See the [`/examples/basic-distro`](examples/basic-distro) example.

-## Customizing a Variant's Build Context file's generation
+## Generation of a variant's built context file(s) through template processing

 Based on example located in [`/examples/basic-distro`](examples/basic-distro).